 4. Imminent threats have been detected

 Reports are in that a number of threat actors are executing port scans to detect the BlueKeep vulnerability on Windows systems.
-These actors have been detected hiding behind dozens of TOR exit nodes, indicating that the a wave of BlueKeep-related attacks could be next.
+These actors have been detected hiding behind dozens of TOR exit nodes, indicating that the a wave of BlueKeep-related cyber attacks could be next.
 Thankfully, security researchers have not yet published any proof-of-concept exploit code for BlueKeep.
 However, several companies have publicly disclosed that they've successfully developed exploit code for BlueKeep, which they intend to keep private.
 The list includes McAfee, Kaspersky, Check Point and MalwareTech.

 5. Vulnerable systems are easily discoverable